Sara Stokes -- Branchville

+Viewing will be held from 5 to 7 p.m.
+Friday, jan.
+22, at Owens Funeral Home.

+Please adhere to all COVID-19 guidelines and procedures governed by the CDC.

-Funeral arrangements are entrusted to Owens Funeral Home of Branchville, 1707 Reeves Branch Road.
+Funeral arrangements are entrusted to Owens Funeral Home, 1707 Reeves Branch Road, Branchville.

 Post a comment as